pandas-dev/pandas/doc/source/dsintro.rst

 .. note::

-   Unfortunately Panel, being less commonly used than Series and DataFrame, has been slightly neglected feature-wise.
+   Panel, being less commonly used than Series and DataFrame, has been slightly neglected feature-wise.
 A number of methods and options available in DataFrame are not available in Panel.
-This will get worked on, of course, in future releases.
-And faster if you join me in working on the codebase.

 .. _dsintro.to_panel:

 From DataFrame using ``to_panel`` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This method was introduced in v0.7 to replace ``LongPanel.to_long``, and converts
-a DataFrame with a two-level index to a Panel.
+``to_panel`` converts a DataFrame with a two-level index to a Panel.

 .. ipython:: python
+   :okwarning:

    midx = pd.MultiIndex(levels=[['one', 'two'], ['x','y']], labels=[[1,1,0,0],[1,0,1,0]])
    df = pd.DataFrame({'A' : [1, 2, 3, 4], 'B': [5, 6, 7, 8]}, index=midx)